othmanalikhan-islamic/project_aroundtheclock/README.md

 approaching Asr prayer time and the internet needs to be 'paused' temporarily.
 The VM on the left is running the AroundTheClock script and on the VM on the right is a regular user on the same network.
 Once the time hits Asr (15:05:00), the internet is 'paused'.
-For the purposes of the demo, the clock is manually set.
+For the purposes of the demo, the the script and clock are manually controlled, however, in a real-world scenario is is fully automated.

 This is achieved by calculating the prayer times for the geolocation specified in `config.json` then scheduling tasks in Python to disable the